 Legal Protections for Abortion Survivors

-Currently, no federal law prohibits this neglect of abortion survivors or provides protections for them.
+Even though Roe v.
+Wade was overturned in 2022, currently, no federal law prohibits neglect of abortion survivors or provides protections for them.
 Often abortion advocates disagree, claiming that the Born-Alive Infants Protection Act is sufficient.
-The law, however, does not actually provide any protections; it simply declares that terms like “human being” apply to every infant born alive.
+The law, however, does not actually provide any protections for these children.
+It simply declares that terms like “human being” apply to every infant born alive.
 And regardless of the efficacy of the law, the continuing mistreatment of abortion survivors demonstrates that more needs to be done.

 Time and again, pro-life advocates and politicians have put forward laws aimed to protect abortion survivors in the United States.
-The laws proposed would usually require that survivors receive a proper level of care; others would allow for the criminal prosecution of those who directly kill a born-alive abortion survivor.
+The laws proposed would usually require that these children receive a proper level of care.
+Others would allow for the criminal prosecution of those who directly kill a born-alive child.
 Time and again, however, these bills have been shut down by near-unanimous opposition from Democrat politicians and pro-abortion advocates.

 It may seem odd that such laws would meet such opposition.
 Protecting abortion survivors after birth, however, can be difficult to rationalize given the legality of abortion.
 If it is wrong to kill or abandon a child after a failed abortion, why is the procedure meant to kill the child in the first place legal?

 Some claim that such a bill is unnecessary.
 They say that the instances of failed abortions resulting in a child being born alive are incredibly rare.
 Stories like the ones outlined above can easily be dismissed as anecdotal.
 But does the infrequency of a phenomenon justify not protecting life?
 However rarely or frequently babies are born alive after attempted abortions, we should still be doing all we can to defend and protect life.